samWson/rusty-ruby/README.md

 ## Usage
 The program can currently do the first stage of interpreting a Ruby program: Tokenization.
 A ruby file provided as an argument and the program outputs the resulting tokens.
 ```
-$ cargo run simple.rb
+$ cargo run sample_ruby.rb
 ```

 ### Limitations
 Currently only the most basic syntax will be supported.
-The example program `simple.rb` gives an indication of what can be tokenized.
+The example program `sample_ruby.rb` gives an indication of what can be tokenized.
+As the supported syntax grows more expression can be added to `sample_ruby.rb`.
 ```
-10.times do |n|
-  puts n
-end
+x = 2 + 3
 ```

 ## Licence